drangons/entity_resolution_spark/README.md

 # entity_resolution_spark
 Collection of some algorithms for entity resolution on string attribute

 Written in python.

-Refer spark_template.py for applying the algorithm in distributed system.

 Refer howtoguide for the overview of features.